vaarn/vaarn.github.io/basic-rules.md

 - __Constitution__: Used for saves to resist poison, sickness, cold, etc. The Constitution bonus is added to healing rolls.
 A PC's number of item slots is always equal to their Constitution defence.
 - __Intellect__: Used for saves requiring concentration and precision, such as recalling information, crafting objects, tinkering with machinery, identifying arcane technology, etc.
 - __Psyche__: Used for saves requiring perception and intuition, such as tracking, navigating, searching for secret doors, communing with psychic powers, etc.
-- __Eco__: Used for saves requiring willpower and charm, such as persuading, deceiving, intimidating, resisting mental domination, etc.
+- __Ego__: Used for saves requiring willpower and charm, such as persuading, deceiving, intimidating, resisting mental domination, etc.

 ## Saving Throws
 If a character attempts something where the outcome is uncertain and failure has consequences, they make a saving throw, or "save".
 To make a save, add the bonus of the relevant ability to a d20 roll.
 If the total __exceeds 15__, the character succeeds.
 If not, they fail.